 Blue bottles have a deep blue colour and green bottles are green, as their names suggest.
 Both insects are noisy fliers and produce a loud buzzing sound as they travel.
 The species of screwworms that most commonly affect human lives are green in colour and have black stripes.
 Screwworms get their name from the action of their larvae, which burrow into the flesh of living or dead animals.

-Unlike the previous three blow flies, cluster flies don't have a shiny body.
+Unlike the blow flies described above, cluster flies have a dull instead of a shiny body.
 I think they're still attractive insects, though.
 They have a dark grey thorax with yellow hairs and a checkerboard pattern on their abdomen.